-The second series of electives allows some flexibility in choice of remaining coursework and may include:
+The second series of electives allows some flexibility in choice of remaining coursework and includes:

+- Required Field Methods/Synthesis course units

+- Transfer Coursework

-- Additional HWRS Primary Faculty courses - Pre-Approved Non-Primary Faculty courses - Approved Transfer Coursework (12 units maximum) - One or more courses from outside the Hydrology course list 1) if relevant to your academic and research goals and 2) if approved by the Director of Graduate Studies-Hydrology and your faculty advisor
+- Additional Primary Faculty courses

+- Pre-Approved Non-Primary Faculty courses

+- One or more courses from outside the Hydrology course list 1) if relevant to your academic and research goals and 2) if approved by the Director of Graduate Studies-Hydrology and your faculty advisor

 Courses in the second series of electives should be sufficiently advanced to warrant inclusion in the Doctoral Plan of Study.
-In some cases, a co-convened course (i.e. course numbered 4xx-5xx) taught as a combined undergraduate-graduate course does not meet this requirement.
+In most cases, a co-convened course (i.e. course numbered 4xx-5xx) taught as a combined undergraduate-graduate course does not meet this requirement.
 Discuss your choice of courses with the Director of Graduate Studies-Hydrology.